 Keep your hands clean

 Wash your hands before and after:

 - Touching soiled items or surfaces

 Encourage others around you to wash their hands, too.

 Avoid prolonged sun exposure

 Your medications may increase your risk of developing skin cancer.
 Always use sunblock rated SPF 20 or higher and avoid lengthy exposure to the sun.

 Do not handle pet waste with your bare hands.
 Wear gloves and a mask, and then wash your hands thoroughly.
 Your transplant coordinator will give you more information before you go home.

 Limit your exposure to germs

 Don't have large numbers of houseguests during the first six to eight weeks after surgery.
 Ask family members and friends who may have colds or infections to stay away.
 Keep preschool children at arm's length, especially if they are in daycare where other children may be sick or infected.
-Avoid eating from salad bars or buffets because they can harbor bacteria.
+Avoid eating from salad bars or buffets as they can harbor bacteria.